dladd/pyFormex/sphinx/config.rst

 On startup, reads its configurable data from a number of files.
 Often there are not less than four configuration files, read in sequence.
 The settings in each file being read override the value read before.
 The different configuration files used serve different purposes.
-On a typical Linux installation, the following files will be read in sequence:
+On a typical GNU/Linux installation, the following files will be read in sequence:

 * PYFORMEX-INSTALL-PATH/pyformexrc: this file should never be changed , neither